dyllandry/c-uno/readme.md

 ## Todo

+- model stack for deck so it has easy api to use in methods like DrawCard().
+Could also be used with discard pile.
 - model player's hands
 	- Has a dynamically allocated array of dynamically allocated cards so the array can grow in size.
 Players might have only 5 cards in their hand, and possibly never more than 15.
 - model the discard pile